 If you have 50 or more hens you will need to be registered and stamp eggs with your producer code along with the best before date and advice to keep eggs chilled after purchase.

-The Lion Mark indicates that eggs are produced to a stringent code of practice operated by the British Egg Industry Council.
+The British Lion Mark indicates that eggs are produced to a code of practice operated by the British Egg Industry Council.
 Around 85 per cent of UK eggs are stamped with the British Lion Mark accreditation.

 The Laid in Britain Scheme is a consortium of independent egg producers and packers which markets locally and regionally with traceable produce.
-Read about the Laid in Britain Scheme and the UK Egg Producers (UKEP) Association on the Laid in Britain website.

-EMIs are responsible for enforcing the legislation which covers the production and marketing of eggs up to, but not including, retail and catering level.
+The egg marketing inspectors (EMIs) are part of APHA and are responsible for enforcing the legislation which covers the production and marketing of eggs up to, but not including, retail and catering level.
 However, EMIs can carry out inspections at retail and catering premises if required.

 Salmonella infection in eggs is a common cause of food poisoning in humans and can cause serious illness.
 In the case of poultry, there is a possibility of transmission of infection in or on eggs from both breeding and laying flocks.
 However, the industry has done a lot to minimise risks, and the introduction of regulations has further helped to improve the control and prevention of Salmonella.